adventurebrew/ueworks/Life Is Strange/README.md

 ## Docs

-you can read how we added hebrew support [here](https://github.com/adventurebrew/ueworks/blob/main/Life%20Is%20Strange/docs/README.md)
+You can read how we added hebrew support [here](https://github.com/adventurebrew/ueworks/blob/main/Life%20Is%20Strange/docs/README.md)